80% of Malaysians think the best way to see Australia is on a guided tour.

 Make your own tracks

 One of the best ways to discover Australia on your own is to take to the trails.
-With hundreds of national parks across the country and plenty of curated trails in and around the major cities, you can immerse yourself in some of the world’s most breathtaking scenery.
 A favourite for visitors and locals alike is the Bondi to Bronte coastal walk, which will take you along Sydney’s famous coastline.
-It’s particularly beautiful in October and November when the landscapeis transformed into a temporary sculpture park.
+It’s particularly beautiful in October and November when the landscape is transformed into a temporary sculpture park.
 Tasmania is home to the best air on the planet and tracks that wind through ancient wilderness and along rugged coastlines.
-Wilsons Promontory (just under four hours south of Melbourne) offers trails through uncrowded beaches, eucalypt forests, cool rainforest gullies and rocky mountaintops.
+Embark on Tasmania’s Dove Lake Circuit for views of Cradle Mountain, little-known lake beaches, forests and wildlife.
+Wilsons Promontory (just under four hours south of Melbourne) offers trails through uncrowded beaches, eucalypt forests and rocky mountaintops.
 From a few hours to a few weeks, Australia has a walking trail to take your fancy.

 Australia’s north holds several iconic attractions, but the country’s southern states have surprises of their own.
 Hit the highway on a road trip through Victoria, South Australia and Tasmania to uncover decadent food and wine, incredible accommodation and serene coastal beauty.
 Choose from among 2,300 esteemed labels on the Royal Mail Hotel wine list in Victoria, take a guided walk through windswept mountains to white sand beaches or follow Tasmania’s Tamar Valley Wine Route to discover one of Australia’s lesser-known - but equally bold - wine regions.
 As you weave through Australia’s south, you’ll find adventure around every bend.